standard-for-public-code/standard-for-public-code/introduction.md

 ## Standard compliance or certification process

-Our organization ensures that codebases under its stewardship (and not in incubation or the attic) are compliant with the Standard for Public Code.
+The Foundation for Public Code ensures that codebases under its stewardship (and not in incubation or the attic) are compliant with the Standard for Public Code.
 This makes clear to potential users and contributors that the codebase is of high quality, and updates will be too.

 The audit performed by our organization is meant to complement machine testing, as machines are great at testing things like syntax and whether outcomes align with expectations.
 Things meant for humans, such as testing whether documentation is actually understandable and accessible in context, the commit messages make sense, and whether community guidelines are being followed are impossible for machines to test.